These are the instructions to setup a custom Ubuntu 20.04 Focal Fossa on Raspberry Pi 4 B.

 Obtain Ubuntu 20.04 Mate Image for Raspberry Pi

 Download the latest release of the image and flash it to an empty sd card.
 To do this follow the instructions on the Raspberry Pi documentation or balenaEtcher.
 Another way is to use the Raspberry Pi Imager explained here.

 So far there are no known issues using WiFi with Ubuntu Mate 20.04 arm64 on the Raspberry Pi 4B.

 Possible issues with other imagesIf you are not in the US it is possible that you encounter connection problems when connected to a 5Ghz Wifi network.
 If you are in a different country than the US you need to update your regulatory country.
 5Ghz needs this to know the right bands to use.
 This can be changed by editing the value of `REGDOMAIN` in the file `/etc/default/crda` ([Central Regulatory Domain Agent](https://wireless.wiki.kernel.org/en/developers/regulatory/crda)) to the code for your country [ref](https://github.com/TheRemote/Ubuntu-Server-raspi4-unofficial/issues/98).

-Reboot and follow the next steps to install ROS Noetic.
+Once finished, follow the next steps to install ROS Noetic.

-You can clone the repository: https://github.com/fjp/diffbot.git and run
+Just clone this repository: https://github.com/fjp/diffbot.git and run

 ubuntu-setup.sh.
 But to learn more, you should follow the instructions on the following pages.